-Thinking back to our blog post from a few weeks ago, “8 Key Fundraising Strategies Your Non-Profit Needs to Have in Place This Year,” a post on Donor Engagement Scoring seems aptly timed.
-When your organization puts together those smart fundraising goals and plans, it is vital to be able to keep track of their efficacy, which is why the Association of Fundraising Professionals (AFP) recommends measuring engagement to determine how your organization is doing with your donor base by measuring what can be measured, assessing the importance, and assigning points.
+Thinking back to a past blog post, “8 Key Fundraising Strategies Your Non-Profit Needs to Have in Place This Year,” a post on Donor Engagement Scoring seems aptly timed.
+When your organization puts together smart fundraising goals and plans, it is vital to be able to keep track of their efficacy, which is why the Association of Fundraising Professionals (AFP) recommends measuring engagement to determine how your organization is doing with your donor base by measuring what can be measured, assessing the importance, and assigning points.

 While there is no one-size-fits-all way of assigning Engagement Scores, StratusLIVE 365 currently offers the following Engagement Score Types in accordance with the AFP guidelines:

 As your organization begins to implement an Engagement Scoring model, keep the following tips in mind:

 Start by measuring just the key performance indicators (KPIs) for your organization.